Constraining Linear-chain CRFs to Regular Languages: Synthetic Data Experiments

 Our approach is to construct sequences of various lengths.
 For $k \in \mathbb{N}$, we let our data distribution be

-We train and evaluate individual models for each sequence lengths $k$.
-Figure~\ref{fig:arbitrary} plots model probabilities and cross-entropies for various $k$.
+As the marginal distributions for odd-indexed characters are not independent, an unconstrained CRF cannot exactly represent the distribution $\widetilde{P}$.
+We train and evaluate individual models for each sequence length $k$.
+Figure~\ref{fig:arbitrary} plots model probabilities and NLL losses for various $k$.
 We see that, regardless of $k$, $\Pc[\theta_c]$ is able to match $\widetilde{P}(\y\mid\x)$ almost exactly, with only small deviations due to sampling noise in SGD.
 On the other hand, as sequence length increases, $\Pc[\theta_u]$ becomes progressively ``lop-sided'', assigning almost all of its probability mass to the string $(\texttt{ac})^k$.
-This behavior is reflected the models' cross-entropies with the data distribution -- constrained training stays at near-constant cross-entropy for all $k$, while the cross-entropy of constrained decoding grows linearly with $k$.
+This behavior is reflected in the models' likelihoods -- constrained training stays at near-constant likelihood for all $k$, while the negative log-likelihood of constrained decoding grows linearly with $k$.